 Sometimes you get a financial boost you might not have planned.
 For instance, the technology company you work for might be gearing for an IPO.
 Or maybe you received an inheritance from a relative, or help from your parents for a home down payment.

-Path now helps you incorporate any future windfalls into your plan.
+We now help you incorporate any future windfalls into your plan.
 You can add the expected date and amount you expect to receive into your plan and immediately see its impact on your overall financial picture.

 Bridging the gap

-As you personalize Path to reflect what you’re imagining for the future, Path’s savings overview tells you how much you need to save per month to be on track to reach your financial goals.
+As you personalize Wealthfront to reflect what you’re imagining for the future, your savings overview tells you how much you need to save per month to be on track to reach your financial goals.

-Path even recommends what investment accounts could be best for you and how much to deposit in each.
-For example, if you’re not topping off your 401(k), Path will catch that and let you know.
+We even recommend what investment accounts could be best for you and how much to deposit in each.
+For example, if you’re not topping off your 401(k), we will catch that and let you know.

 The future of financial planning